 Named Option-Specific Policies

 Graduate Work from Other Institutions

-Students may not count coursework from other institutions.
+Students may not count coursework from other institutions toward the MFS degree.

 UW-Madison University Special

-With program approval, University Special students enrolled in the capstone certificate "French Studies" may count up to 12 credits of coursework taken while they are capstone students toward the MFS degree.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, University Special students enrolled in the capstone certificate "French Studies for Teachers" may count up to 9 credits of coursework taken while they are capstone students toward the MFS degree.

 ADVISOR / COMMITTEE

 Students are advised by the PFMP Director, and their master's project is assessed by a three-person master's committee.

 CREDITS PER TERM ALLOWED

 Students who have allowed a session to "lapse" without enrolling during that session, and without approval to take a leave of absence, must reapply to the program if they desire to continue.
 See program "Requirements and Policies" document for more details.